 Group assignment including presentation and paper (max.
 1,800 words).

 Group presentation (1/3);

 A retake is only possible for the exam and paper, only if the presentation is graded with a 5,0 or higher, and if all other requirements are met.

 The retake of the paper consists of rewriting the paper for which a maximum grade of 6,0 will be given.

 The assessment deadlines for exams and retakes can be found in the BA3 examination schedule.

-The general literature and literature for the different assignments will be announced during the introduction lecture.
+The overall literature and literature for the different assignments are announced during the introduction lecture.

-For more information about this course, please contact dr. R. (Richard) Jansen.
+For more information about this course, please contact drs.
+R. Jansen.